pinksi/pinkysitikhu/_posts/2019-04-30-out-of-words.md

 ---

 <i>I have some kind of weird habits.
 I think all of the people have something weird about themselves.
 This is second habit that I find weird.
-If you want to know what is the first one, you can find it here: I will keep updating this series, once I encounter such weird habits in future. :D </i>
+If you want to know what is the first one, you can find it [here](https://pinksi.github.io/journal/habits.html).
+I will keep updating this series, once I encounter such weird habits in future. :D </i>